Bone Spur Symptoms & Treatment

 A bone spur is an abnormal bone growth.
-In the spine, they occur on the vertebrae.
-Despite what the name implies, the spurs are rarely sharp.
-They are not threatening, but they can cause inflammation and interfere with the function of other parts in the spine, like ligaments, discs, tendons and nerves.
+Bone spurs in the neck occur on the vertebrae.
+They are not dangerous, but they can cause inflammation and interfere with the function of other parts in the spine, like ligaments, discs, tendons and nerves.
 A bone spur is also referred to as an osteophyte.

 Bone spurs can result from two different causes:

-- Osteoarthritis, which is a result of the normal aging process that breaks down cartilage, the tissue that covers the ends of bones.
-This causes pain and swelling, resulting the body creating bone spurs to try to correct the problem.
+- Osteoarthritis is a result of the normal aging process that breaks down cartilage, which is the tissue that covers the ends of bones.
+This causes pain and swelling, resulting in the body creating bone spurs to try to correct the problem.

 - Back ache

-First step toward diagnosis will be a physical exam by one of our physicians.
-A bone spur and its effects can also be diagnosed by X-Ray, MRI, myelogram, bone scan, discography, CT scan, or EMG.
+The first step toward diagnosis and bone spur treatment is a physical exam by one of our physicians.
+They can also be diagnosed by X-ray, MRI, myelogram, bone scan, discography, CT scan or an EMG.

-- Medication.
-We may prescribe anti-inflammatory medications to reduce the pain and swelling associated with a herniated disc.
+- Medication: prescriptions for anti-inflammatory medications are common to reduce the pain and swelling.